 Colorado Music Festival/Center for Musical Arts

 This one-of-a-kind organization provides a broad spectrum of music-education opportunities and world-class performances, including the Colorado Music Festival held each summer.
-For a list of classes and events, check www.comusic.org.
+For a list of fall events and classes for all ages and abilities, check www.comusic.org.
 The center is at 200 E. Baseline Road in Lafayette.

 Colorado Repertory Singers

 Dec.
 7-8: “Reflections,” CRS’s holiday concert, showcases stories and songs that will “stir your heart and mind with winter reflections.”
 At Broomfield Auditorium, 3 Community Park Road; check www.coloradorepertorysingers.org for tickets.

 Most of CSO’s performances are at Boettcher Concert Hall, 1000 14th St., Denver.
 A few upcoming performances are listed here, but see www.coloradosymphony.org for the full schedule and ticket details.